HearthAudio/Hearth/README.md

 <h3 align="center">Licensing</h3>
 <hr/>
 <p align="center" >
-Hearth is free to use for any bot's that service under 5000 servers past that you must contact us to acquire an enterprise license.
+Hearth is free to use without any limitations on server count if your bot is open source as well.
+If your bot is closed source Hearth is free under 5000 servers.
+Past that you must contact us to acquire an enterprise license.
 See our <a href="https://github.com/Hearth-Industries/Hearth/blob/master/LICENSE.md">license</a> for more details.
 </p>
 <h3 align="center">Contact</h3>
 <hr/>